lucyfer3k/wan-monitor-worker/README.md

 # wan-monitor
-WAN monitoring service isolated from private network.
+Dockerized WAN monitoring service isolated from private network.

 Uses configured containers of images:
 - ubuntu:latest
 - grafana/grafana:latest
 - docker.elastic.co/elasticsearch/elasticsearch:7.10.2
 - quay.io/influxdb/influxdb:2.0.3

+#TODO:
+- Add nginx and serve grafana through it
+- Create Dockerfile for grafana and InfluxDB so it can be used without first setup directly on it
+- Eliminate elasticsearch from the process and use only InfluxDB
+- Persist InfluxDB data